akitorahayashi/dotfiles/README.md

 ## 3. Update Git Configuration
 Before running the setup script, you need to update the Git configuration with your own name and email.

-Open `.gitconfig` using a text editor.
+Open `git/.gitconfig` using a text editor.

 Modify the lines with your own information.
 ## 4. Run the Setup Script